HOW TO STICK WITH YOUR NEW YEAR’S RESOLUTION

 If I had been drinking too much, I’d say, “To hell with resolutions” and I’d pack a lip.
 To help myself get past the first 2 weeks (which is always the toughest) I quit drinking as well.
 I realized drinking was a trigger, so I quit that as well until I was free of my addiction to tobacco.

-If you’re trying to lose weight and have a weakness for Whoppers, then don’t tell yourself, “I’m just going to pop in to BK for a salad” because the second the smells hit you and you see others devouring burgers, you’ll start convincing yourself: Just one won’t hurt or I’ll get the salad next time.
+If you’re trying to lose weight and have a weakness for Whoppers, then don’t tell yourself, “I’m just going to pop into BK for a salad” because the second the smell of burgers hits you and you see others devouring Whoppers, you’ll start convincing yourself: Just one won’t hurt or I’ll get the salad next time.

 Trust me…been there, done that.
-It’s best to avoid all triggers and temptations that might cause you to put your resolution on hold.
+It’s best to avoid all triggers and temptations that might cause you to put your resolution on hold, or to abandon your resolution altogether.

 If your resolution is to quit tobacco, and you sneak a dip when you’re out hunting with your buddies, don’t say “Oh well, I failed my resolution.
 Might as well just start dipping again.”
 After you stumble, pull out your card (from step 2) and re-motivate yourself!